 Course rules and topic information

-The University Courses and programs site provides an overview of the course, the admission requirements for both year 12 students and non-school leavers (including most recent TER), career opportunities upon graduation, as well as contacts for further information
+The University Courses and programs site provides an overview of the course, the admission requirements for both year 12 students and non-school leavers (including most recent ATAR), career opportunities upon graduation, as well as contacts for further information

 How to apply

 Applications for admission to the Bachelor of Psychology (Hons) are processed through SATAC.
 SATAC code: 214321